b1luu/cse15l-lab-reports/lab5.md

 ## TA Response:

 Response: Interesting.
 There seems to be a bug in line #3 in terms of syntax error.
-If we look at the `If` conditional, shell's `&` conditional is normally represented as `&&` firstly.
-Shell also has `[[` / `]]` grouping specific terms which is different from other languages.
+If we look at the `If` conditional, shell's `&` conditional is normally represented as `&&` instead of singleton `&`.
+Also, shell also has `[[` / `]]` grouping specific terms which is different from other languages.
 Try fixing the syntax for grouping, spacing, and & and run the command `bash NeedHelp.sh`.